Skip to content

 Northern Star Quilters’ Guild (NSQG) grew out of two successful fundraising shows for the American Field Service of Somers, NY.
 The obvious interest shown led to the founding of NSQG in June of 1981.
 An annual Quilt Show became an integral part of our activities and it’s charitable raffle contribution continues with the recipient changing each year by membership vote.

-Our monthly in-person meetings are at Kennedy Catholic High School, located at 54 Route 138, Somers, NY.
-There are no meetings in July or August; the May weekend before Mothers Day is reserved for the Quilt Show.
+Our monthly in-person meetings are at Fox Lane High School, Bedford, NY on Wednesday evenings.
+There are no meetings in July or August; the weekend before Mothers Day weekend is reserved for our May ‘World of Quilts’ Show.
 During the winter months of January and February, we plan Zoom meetings and speakers.

 Our diverse membership of around 200 traditional, contemporary, and art quilters spans the ability range from novice to professional and comes from a wide geographical area that includes NYC, Westchester, Putnam and Rockland counties in NY, Fairfield and Litchfield counties in CT as well as further afield.